bevyengine/bevy-website/content/news/2022-01-06-bevy-0.6/index.md

 ### Simpler Shader Stack

 Bevy now uses [Naga](https://github.com/gfx-rs/naga) for all of its shader needs.
-As a result, we were able to remove all of our complicated non-rust shader dependencies: `glsl_to_spriv`, `shaderc`, and `spirv_reflect`. `glsl_to_spriv` was a major producer of platform-specific build dependencies and bugs, so this is a huge win!
+As a result, we were able to remove all of our complicated non-rust shader dependencies: `glsl_to_spirv`, `shaderc`, and `spirv_reflect`. `glsl_to_spirv` was a major producer of platform-specific build dependencies and bugs, so this is a huge win!

 ### Features Ported to the New Renderer